Skip to main content

 • MERS-CoV (a positive-sense (+) ssRNA zoonotic virus).

-Even though the secretion of interleukin-1β is inhibited in bat cells, viral loads remained high in virally-infected bat cells.
-The altered NLRP3 activation in bat cells occurs in part through decreasing RNA splicing and an altered LRR domain in NLRP3.
+Even though the secretion of interleukin-1β is inhibited in bat cells, viral loads remained high in virally infected bat cells.
+The altered NLRP3 activation in bat cells occurs partly through decreasing RNA splicing and an altered LRR domain in NLRP3.

-It should be clear that if bat population increases or if they move to new habitats, both events which could be promoted by climate change, humans are at greater risks for bat-derived pandemics.
-Coronaviruses, with over 3000 species, make up about 1/3 of the bat's viral load.
-The region comprising southern Yunan (in China, Myanmar and Laos have very high populations of bats and it is from these areas that new bat zoonoses are likely to derive.
-Models of past climate (in the 1900s) and bat species richness compared to present climatic conditions, along with the knowledge of specific climate conditions necessary to support bat population and diversity, show that the greatest increase in bat species population in the 20th century occurred in SE Asia.
+It should be clear that if the bat population increases or moves to new habitats (both events could be promoted by climate change), humans are at greater risk of bat-derived pandemics.
+Coronaviruses, with over 3000 species, comprise about 1/3 of the bat's viral load.
+The region comprising southern Yunnan (in China, Myanmar, and Laos) has very high bat populations, and it is from these areas that new bat zoonoses are likely to emerge.
+Comparing models of past climate (in the 1900s) and bat species richness with present climatic conditions, along with knowledge of the specific climate conditions necessary to support bat populations and diversity, shows that the greatest increase in bat species populations in the 20th century occurred in Southeast Asia.
 Less important sites included regions in Central Africa and some pockets of Central and South America.
-The region in China, Myanmar, and Laos is likely the location for the origin of the SAR-CoV1 and SARS-CoV2 viruses.
+The region in China, Myanmar, and Laos is likely the origin of the SARS-CoV-1 and SARS-CoV-2 viruses.

-This page titled 32.14: Climate Change, Infectious Disease and Pandemics is shared under a not declared license and was authored, remixed, and/or curated by Henry Jakubowski.
+This page titled 32.14: Part 3 - Climate Change, Infectious Disease and Pandemics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Henry Jakubowski.